supertokens/blog/content/supabase/index.md

 author: "SuperTokens Team"
 ---

-So you're creating a web app and have decided to use Supabase to manage your data.
+So you’re creating a web app and have decided to use Supabase.
 You now face the decision of how you want to implement authentication.

-Supabase comes with its own authentication solution, based on a fork of [Netlify's goTrue](https://supabase.com/docs/learn/auth-deep-dive/auth-gotrue) it provides authentication flows like email-password, social login, and phone number based OTP.
+Supabase comes with its own authentication solution, based on a fork of [Netlify's goTrue](https://supabase.com/docs/learn/auth-deep-dive/auth-gotrue).
+It provides authentication flows like email-password, social login, and phone number based OTP.

 ![Netlify goTrue](./gotrue-supabase-logo.png)

-It is ideal for quickly building out authentication with vanilla auth flows, but, say you have custom requirements.
+It's ideal for quickly building out authentication for many use cases.

+However, if your app is going to scale to a large number of users or have non standard requirements, it may make sense to consider alternatives since GoTrue has some limitations:

+For example:
+- For B2C apps, features like account linking only like accounts that share the same email.
+- For B2B apps there is currently no support for multi factor authentication.

+So now that we know the limitations, we’ll dive deeper into when to use Supabase auth and when to consider other solutions:

+Use Supabase Auth if:
+- You are building a simple web app which does not require an api layer and uses Supabase for storage.

+Consider alternative solutions if:
+- You’re building a high growth startup that will have a large numbers of users or will be selling to big companies
+- Require features such as: language translations, custom form fields and validators.
-Maybe you are building a streaming service and would like to limit the number of active devices a user can sign into.
-Or you want to customize the sign-up authentication flow so that users have to verify their email before they enter their password.
+- You require a custom flow - For example: You are building a streaming service and would like to limit the number of active sessions for a user or maybe you need to verify a users email before a user enters their password during sign up.

-Supabase auth does not have a way to retrieve active sessions for a user and the API extensibility is limited by goTrues webhooks, so you would run into a wall if you wanted to implement either use case.

 So what third-party options are available that offer the flexibility you need and, are easy to use?
 We have a [blog](https://supertokens.com/blog/auth-provider-comparison) that compares some of the most popular solutions out there, but today we are looking at SuperTokens, how it can adapt to accommodate your custom requirements and why it pairs so well with Supabase.